wg-osr/walkerga.github.io/_posts/2020-11-12-call-of-the-animal.md

 title: Call of the [Animal]
 ---

-D: [dice] hours
+**D**: [dice] hours

-You summon [dice] 1HD [Animal], or as many swarms if they are 0HD creatures.
+You summon [dice] HD worth of [animal], or a [sum] HP swarm if they are 0HD creatures.
+They arrive after 10 minutes from somewhere behind you.
 You can direct their actions.

-If you invest 4 dices or more in this spell, the effect becomes permanent.
+If you invest 4 dice or more in this spell, the effect becomes permanent and they become part of your entourage.

 ###### *[Animal] + Call*